nicolas-vailliet-dynatrace/lab-environment-for-dynatrace-training/README.md

 hostname : dttrainingjll01.westeurope.cloudapp.azure.com with usr = USER01 & Pwd = Dynatrace@2019 & Size = Standard_F1

-Go to the VM with putty and deploy easytravel on each VM with these commands **sudo apt-get install git
+Go to the VM with putty and deploy easytravel on each VM with these commands:
+**sudo apt-get install git
 git clone https://github.com/JLLormeau/dynatracelab_easytraveld.git
 cd dynatracelab_easytraveld